zmaril/kafka-examples/readme.md

 # Go go go

+- Do `ansible-galaxy install ANXS.postgresql` to install the Postgres role for ansible.

 - Run `vagrant up`.
 (Note: This might need to be run three times because of SSH problems and ansible being unable to find more than one virtualbox at a time).
 This takes time but at the end Kafka, Zookeeper and Postgres should be up